haskell-org/summer-of-haskell/content/ideas/algebraic-graphs.md

 title: More graph algorithms for Alga
 ---

-While graphs are ubiquitous in computer programming, they have long been underrepresented in Haskell due to the imperative nature and lack of type-safety of the existing implementations.

-The [Algebraic Graphs library](https://github.com/snowleopard/alga) has so far succeded (thanks in part to last years summer of code) in providing a common, typesafe interface for graph instances.
+The [Algebraic Graphs library](https://github.com/snowleopard/alga) has so far succeeded (thanks in part to last years summer of code) in providing a common, typesafe interface for graph instances.
 However, general ecosystem adoption remains low, in part due to the lack of graph algorithms provided.